Koredotcom/docs/docs/xo/automation/natural-language/training/optimizing-bots.md

 A chatbot’s ability to consistently understand and interact with a user is dictated by the robustness of the Natural Language Processing (NLP) that powers the conversation.

 The XO platform uses a unique Natural Language Processing strategy, combining Fundamental Meaning and Machine Learning engines for maximum conversation accuracy with little upfront training.
-Bots built on Kore.ai’s platform can understand and process multi-sentence messages, multiple intents, contextual references made by the user, patterns and idiomatic sentences, and more. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/nlp-introduction/" target="_blank">Learn more</a>.
+Bots built on Kore.ai’s platform can understand and process multi-sentence messages, multiple intents, contextual references made by the user, patterns and idiomatic sentences, and more.
+[Learn more](../../nlp-introduction/){:target="_blank"}.

 The NL engine includes recognition support for a wide range of entities and provides the tools needed to further customize your bot’s language understanding using additional patterns.